Essential Indian History Study Materials for Competitive Exams

 - Chemistry

 What is History?
 The study of the Past is called ‘History’.
-The English word ‘History is derived from the Greek word ‘historia’, meaning research, inquiry or investigation.
-The Greek historia
+The English word ‘History is derived from the Greek word ‘historia’, meaning research, inquiry, or investigation.
+The Greek histori

 Historical sources provide information about events of the past.
 They are mainly of two types: Literary Sources—These are written records such as religious texts, historical writings, and biographies.
 Archaeologic

 Africa was the original homeland of humans.
-For this reason Africa is called 'the Cradle of Humankind'.
-The following two theories are prevalent in connection with human evolution & development—Unitary origin theory &a
+For this reason, Africa is often referred to as "the Cradle of Humankind."
+The following two theories are prevalent in connection with human evolution and development: the Unitary Orig

 Various religious movements viz.
 Buddhism, Jainismetc. were bom and grew up in the Post-Vedic Period known as the Period of Second Urbanisation or the Age of Buddha (6th Century BC to 4th Century BC).
 Causes of Religious Movements 1.

-In 4th Century AD the Guptas, a new dynasty, arose in Magadha and established a large kingdom over the greater part of Northern India (though their empire was not as large as that of the Maury as).
-Their rule lasted for more than 200 years.
+Rise of the Guptas Emergence of a New Dynasty In the 4th Century AD, the Guptas, a new dynasty, arose in Magadha and established a large kingdom over the greater part of Northern India (though their empire was not as large as that of

-The Pushyabhuti or Vardhana dynasty was founded at Thanes war (Kurukshetra district, Huyntui) by Pushyabhuti probably towards the beginning of the 6th century.
-Pushyabhuti were the feudatories of the Guptas, but has assumed independence after
+Foundation of the Dynasty The Pushyabhuti or Vardhana dynasty was founded at Thanesar (Kurukshetra district, Hiuen Tsang) by Pushyabhuti probably towards the beginning of the 6th century.
+Pushyabhuti were the feudatories of the G

 Brahmanic (Hindu) texts are sacred Hindu scriptures that form the core of Vedic literature.
 They are broadly classified into Shruti (heard) and Smriti (remembered) texts, reflecting religious, philosophical, and cultural traditions of ancient